-As this SSSI is so close to Newport, there has been great pressure to develop on the edge of the SSSI, for example LG (now Quinn Radiators) and the Celtic Horizon housing development.
+As this SSSI is so close to Cardiff, there is great pressure to develop on more of the SSSI.
 The immediate impact of development is the direct loss of reen and ditch habitat.
 Other impacts, such as pollution released during construction and after the development has been finished also need to be considered.
-We are working with Newport City Council to prevent further land allocation for development within the SSSI in strategic documents such as the Unitary Development Plan.
-In this context, we refer specifically to the proposed new M4 road.
-We are also working with the Council, developers, owners and other relevant bodies to ensure that where development does take place the special interests of the SSSI are conserved and enhanced.
+We are working with Cardiff County Council and Newport City Council to prevent further land allocation for development within the SSSI in strategic documents such as the Local Development Plans.
+We are also working with the Councils, developers, owners and other relevant bodies to ensure that where development does take place the special interests of the SSSI are conserved and enhanced.